sahibzada-allahyar/YC-Killer/Jarvis-Executive-Assistant-Agent/README.md

 # Jarvis Executive Assistant Agent

+> Making Jarvis from Iron Man a real thing.

 A powerful AI-powered personal assistant that helps you manage tasks, schedule meetings, and find information efficiently.
 Built with TypeScript, React, and Node.js.

 ## Features